 The next paragraph contains a spoiler.
 So if you haven’t watched the show yet, feel free to skip it.

 It’s not just Jessica who gets lost in the writing, Sgt Sampson goes from key team member to a super-solider drugged up psycho in the space of an episode.
-This change just felt really off pace and hindered the show progressing with a better flow.
+This change just felt really off the pace and hindered the show progressing with a better flow.
 It was like they needed to crowbar in some more fight scenes for the sake of it, thus having to create another threat to face.

-Will Simpson is based on Frank Simpson, aka Nuke – a super solider who goes on to become a villain in the Daredevil franchise and his strength/moods are controlled by pills (like in the show).
+Will Simpson is based on Frank Simpson, aka Nuke – a super soldier who goes on to become a villain in the Daredevil franchise and his strength/moods are controlled by pills (like in the show).
 While I get the nod to the comic book character they seemed to drop the ball on his ‘bad guy’ origin story.
 Whether it is in Jessica Jones or Daredevil, I fully expect Simpson/Nuke to re-appear….with added face flag tattoo!

 While the fight scenes were minimal, they were also poorly executed and felt very cartoonish, and this made them stand out for all the wrong reasons in what was supposed to be a dark neo-noir series.

-Early hints at Jessica’s powers were also executed badly, the “power jumps” looked like something from a student film, the whole bend your knees then cut to a high vantage point was a strange choice to say the least.
+Early hints at Jessica’s powers were also executed badly, the “power jumps” looked like something from a student film, the whole bend your knees then cut to a high vantage point was a strange choice, to say the least.

-Now on to David Tennant, while he acted brilliantly throughout, he did slip in to Doctor Who a few times, this wasn’t that much of an issue for me as a fan of his, but it was very noticeable.
+Now on to David Tennant, while he acted brilliantly throughout, he did slip into Doctor Who a few times, this wasn’t that much of an issue for me as a fan of his, but it was very noticeable.
 Only a minor issue though.
 (Allons-y)

 Final Thoughts: Overall Jessica Jones was a good follow up to Daredevil and the tone and style matched its predecessor to help keep both shows contained and recognisable in their own Hell’s Kitchen universe.